webix-hub/gitbook-webix-jet/migration.md

 ### View has "app" as dependency

-Change object to JetView-based class and use "this.app" instead of "app"
+Change object to JetView-based class and use "this.app" instead of "app".

 ### View is using locale

-Change object to JetView and use "this.getService('locale')" instead of 'locale'
+Change object to JetView and use "this.getService('locale')" instead of 'locale'.